ava-labs/avalanchego/snow/engine/snowman/block/README.md

 1. `StateSyncGetLastSummary() -> Summary` to retrieve StateSummary frontier
 2. `StateSyncGetKey(Summary) -> Key` to extract StateKey from StateSummary
+3. `StateSyncGetKeyHeight(key) -> height` helper to retrieve height encoded in key.
-3. `StateSyncGetSummary(Key.height) -> Summary` helper to retrieve StateSummary associated with a given StateKey.
-Note that height is enough of an index
+4. `StateSyncGetSummary(height) -> Summary` helper to be used along `StateSyncGetKeyHeight` to retrieve StateSummary associated with a given StateKey.
-4. `IsKeyValid(Key, Summary) -> bool`, to be used along `StateSyncGetSummary` to verify key availability and hash matching and vote on it.
+5. `CheckPair(Key, Summary) -> bool`, to be used along `StateSyncGetSummary` to verify key availability and hash matching and vote on it.